mattbanks/WordPress-Starter-Theme/README.md

 ### Image Optimization

 To optimize images, run `grunt imagemin`.
-This was previously included in the default `watch` task, but there are currently a few issues with processing images multiple times and removing their contents.
+This was also included in the default `watch` task, but there are currently a few issues with processing images multiple times and removing their contents.

 ### Deployment